 Step 4: Initial Prognosis (Eternal Solution) : Owned

-Having witnessed Jesus in God’s crosshairs, we encounter an unexpected miracle: Jesus is raised from the dead, and more than that, adopts all of us who reject him.
-Jesus comes to his own, even though we are the ones who failed to accept him, and put him on the cross to die.
-This is “the glory as of a father’s only son, full of grace and truth” (v.
-14).
+Having witnessed Jesus in God’s crosshairs, we see a miracle: Jesus is raised from the dead, and more than that, adopts all of us who reject him.
+Jesus comes to his own, even though we are the ones who put him on the cross to die.
+This is “the glory as of a father’s only son, full of grace and truth.”

 Step 5: Advanced Prognosis (Internal Solution) : Received

-In receiving Jesus, we are given “power to become the children of God” (v.
-12).
+In receiving Jesus, we are given “power to become the children of God.”
 In receiving Jesus, we are adopted into a new value system—one of welcome and love.
 No longer do we need to fear the stranger.
 The barriers that separate us…those of nation, race, age, ability, class, sexual orientation, or gender identity…are dissolved as we receive this wonderful power to be the children of God.
-As Jesus comes to us, so we are empowered to go to those whom we fear.
+As Jesus comes to us, so we can come to those whom we fear.

 Step 6: Final Prognosis (External Solution) : Known